FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/implement_interface.md

     "title": "Implement a user interface",
     "linkTitle": "Implement a user interface",
     "weight": "90"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Transfer Sites can be created and modified through the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> REST API.
-In order to create a Pluggable Transfer Site that can be saved and modified by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrators, follow the steps:
+}{{< SecureTransport/componentshortname  >}} Transfer Sites can be created and modified through the {{< SecureTransport/componentshortname  >}} Administration Tool and {{< SecureTransport/componentshortname  >}} REST API.
+In order to create a Pluggable Transfer Site that can be saved and modified by {{< SecureTransport/componentshortname  >}} administrators, follow the steps:

 1\.
 Implement the interface `com.axway.st.plugins.site.UIBean` from the Pluggable Transfer Site SPI.

-The UIBean implementation must be a simple Java bean that describes the custom connector properties which will be saved into the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> database.
+The UIBean implementation must be a simple Java bean that describes the custom connector properties which will be saved into the {{< SecureTransport/componentshortname  >}} database.
 These properties describe the connector and, depending on the protocol, they can contain host, port, username, upload folder and so on.
 They will be visualized in the Administration Tool when an administrator creates an instance of the Pluggable Transfer Site.

 Below is an example implementation, called `FtpBean`, that demonstrates the creation of an FTP Pluggable Transfer Site.